moxystudio/node-cross-spawn/README.md

 While `cross-spawn` handles shebangs on Windows, its support is limited: e.g.: it doesn't handle arguments after the path, e.g.: `#!/bin/bash -e`.

-Always test your code on Windows!
+Remember to always test your code on Windows!

 ## Tests